pianobooster/PianoBooster/BUILD.md

 # BSD Unix

-It's recommends to build with enabled NO_DOCS.
+It's recommends to build with enabled NO_LANGS.

 # Windows